From CVE Entries to Verifiable Exploits: An Automated Multi-Agent Framework for Reproducing CVEs: Background and Related Work

 LLM agents are systems that combine LLMs with tools.
 They can finish complex tasks via a sequence of actions, including planning, generation, and tool executions~\cite{talebirad_multi-agent_2023, he_llm-based_2025, park_generative_2023, li_camel_2023, jin_llms_2024}.
 An agentic system can have multiple agents, each with a sub-task, such as reasoning, critiquing, generating, perceiving, remembering, or teaching, as well as its own workflow and tool sets.
 In security, researchers have started to construct LLM agents to find and repair vulnerabilities.
-There are multi-agent patching systems, where different sub-agents are responsible for fault localization, patch generation and validation (e.g., PatchPilot~\cite{li2025patchpilot}, and PatchAgent~\cite{yupatchagent}).
-Through the recent DAPRA AIxCC competition, researchers constructed agentic-based systems with end-to-end capabilities for vulnerability detection and patching~\cite{guo2025frontier}.
-These recent successes provides the argument for using LLM agents in vulnerability analysis, software development, and external tool interaction, key capabilities for building an \eager-style automated end-to-end CVE reproduction framework.
+There are multi-agent patching systems, where different sub-agents are responsible for fault localization, patch generation, and validation (e.g., PatchPilot~\cite{li2025patchpilot}, and PatchAgent~\cite{yupatchagent}).
+Through the recent DARPA AIxCC competition, researchers constructed agentic-based systems with end-to-end capabilities for vulnerability detection and patching~\cite{guo2025frontier}.
+These recent successes provide the argument for using LLM agents in vulnerability analysis and software development, as well as for building an \eager-style automated end-to-end CVE reproduction framework.

-Like human analysts~\cite{mu_understanding_2018}, \cvegenie{} utilizes four core modules to process and reproduce CVEs: (1) the \cveprocessor{} (Section~\ref{subsec:cve_processor}), which retrieves source code and constructs a structured knowledge base; (2) the \project{} (Section~\ref{subsec:project_builder}), which reconstructs the vulnerable environment; (3) the \exploit{} (Section~\ref{subsec:exploit_builder}), which reproduces the exploit; and (4) the \verifier{} (Section~\ref{subsec:verifier-builder}), which generates a verifier for the exploit.
-We also design and integrate a set of tools that enable LLM agents in these modules to perform their respective tasks (see Appendix~\ref{app:tools}).
-To illustrate the framework in practice, we also present a full end-to-end reproduction of CVE-2024-4340 by \cvegenie{} (Figure~\ref{fig:architecture}).

-To bridge the gap identified in Section~\ref{tab:techniques}, namely the lack of any system capable of true \eager-style CVE reproduction, \cvegenie's design is guided by the following principles.